 - 30-minutes: The attorney will provide you with information and guidance to help you resolve your concerns; however, the attorney will not "represent you".
 While this brief consultation is sufficient for some students, complex issues may require more time.
 Upon request, we will provide referrals to other resources.

-- Consultations are conducted via phone or Zoom.
-If you request a Zoom appointment, we will send you the link a few minutes before your scheduled time.
+- Consultations are via phone or Zoom.
+If you request a Zoom appointment, the attorney will send you the link a few minutes before your scheduled time.

 - Confidentiality: Your discussions with our attorney and other staff are protected by attorney/client privilege.
 We will not discuss your case with your parents, friends, spouses, or the University of Maryland without your written consent.

 - Appointment Request Form: If you are seeking advice regarding an immigration-related issue, please click on the appropriate request box below depending on whether you are an international student or an undocumented student.
-Appointments are typically scheduled on the second Wednesday of the month from September to May, excluding January.
+Appointments are typically scheduled on the second Wednesday of the month from September to June.

-If you seek information about DACA applications and renewals, please view the instructional video recorded by our immigration attorney before your consultation.
-More support services for UndocuTerps are shown at the bottom of this page.
+If you seek information about DACA applications and renewals, view the instructional video recorded by our immigration attorney before your consultation.

 One Appointment: Due to the high demand for this service, graduate students are permitted one appointment with GLAO’s immigration attorney per academic year.
 As such, please ensure that you come prepared with all of the information, questions, and documents that are relevant to your case.
 This will ensure that you are able to take full advantage of your appointment.
 Students requiring additional immigration legal advice following their appointment can reach out to GLAO for a referral to a local attorney or organization.